influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/testing/loadstorage.md

 weight: 301
 ---

-The `testing.loadStorage()` function loads test data as if it were queried from InfluxDB.
+The `testing.loadStorage()` function loads [annotated CSV](/influxdb/v2.0/reference/syntax/annotated-csv/)
+test data as if it were queried from InfluxDB.
 This function ensures tests behave correctly in both the Flux and InfluxDB test suites.
 Test data requires the following columns: